Effects of immigration to the United States: Political

 A Boston Globe article attributed Barack Obama's win in the 2008 U.S. presidential election to a marked reduction over the preceding decades in the percentage of white people in the American electorate, attributing this demographic change to the Immigration Act of 1965.
-The article quoted Simon Rosenberg, president and founder of the New Democrat Network, as having said that the Act is "the most important piece of legislation that no one's ever heard of", and that it "set America on a very different demographic course than the previous 300 years".
+The article quoted Simon Rosenberg, president and founder of the New Democrat Network, as having said that the Act is "the most important piece of legislation that no one's ever heard of," and that it "set America on a very different demographic course than the previous 300 years."

 Immigrants differ on their political views; however, the Democratic Party is considered to be in a far stronger position among immigrants overall.
 Research shows that religious affiliation can also significantly impact both the social values and voting patterns of immigrants, as well as the broader American population.
 Hispanic evangelicals, for example, are more strongly conservative than non-Hispanic evangelicals.
 This trend is often similar for Hispanics or others strongly identifying with the Catholic Church, a religion that strongly opposes abortion and gay marriage.

 In a 2012 news story, Reuters reported, "Strong support from Hispanics, the fastest-growing demographic in the United States, helped tip President Barack Obama's fortunes as he secured a second term in the White House, according to Election Day polling."

-Lately, there is talk among several Republican leaders, such as governors Bobby Jindal and Susana Martinez, of taking a new, friendlier approach to immigration.
+Before President Trump took office, there was discussion among several Republican leaders, such as governors Bobby Jindal and Susana Martinez, of taking a new, friendlier approach to immigration.
 Former US Secretary of Commerce Carlos Gutierrez is promoting the creation of Republicans for Immigration Reform.

 Bernie Sanders opposes guest worker programs and is also skeptical about skilled immigrant (H-1B) visas, saying, "Last year, the top 10 employers of H-1B guest workers were all offshore outsourcing companies.
 These firms are responsible for shipping large numbers of American information technology jobs to India and other countries."
 In an interview with Vox he stated his opposition to an open borders immigration policy, describing it as:

 In April 2018, then-president Trump called for National Guard at the border to secure the ongoing attempts at a border wall along the United States–Mexico border.
-According to the Los Angeles Times, "Defense Secretary James N. Mattis has signed an order to send up to 4,000 National Guard troops to the U.S.–Mexico border but barred them from interacting with migrants detained by the Border Patrol in most circumstances".
+According to the Los Angeles Times, "Defense Secretary James N. Mattis has signed an order to send up to 4,000 National Guard troops to the U.S.–Mexico border but barred them from interacting with migrants detained by the Border Patrol in most circumstances."

 The caravan of migrants from Central America have reached the United States to seek asylum.
 The last of the caravan have arrived and are processing as of May 4, 2018.
 Remarks by Attorney General Sessions have expressed hesitation with asylum seekers.
-Sessions has stated, "The system is being gamed; there's no doubt about it".
+Sessions has stated, "The system is being gamed; there's no doubt about it."
 This statement implied asylum seekers were attempting to immigrate to the United States for work or various other reasons rather than seeking refuge.